Chow test

 Absorbed degrees of freedom:

-* = fixed effect nested within cluster; treated as redundant for DoF computatio
+* = FE nested within cluster; treated as redundant for DoF computation

 We can see I failed to replicate the first two regressions in the third regression.
 Why?
 Because we’ll need the fixed effect to be interacted with the subsample indicator to make it right.